eugenewebdevs/workshops/workshops-2019/alexa/README.md

 # Alexa Workshop

 Voice interaction is taking over interactions on the web.
-"No UI is the new UI" as we skeak directly to macines more and more.
+"No UI is the new UI" as we speak directly to machines more and more.

 ## About